-Can you imagine being separated from your family, only to be forced to live the rest of your life in a concrete bathtub for people’s “entertainment”?
-That’s exactly what life is like for orcas at SeaWorld and other marine parks.
+Can you imagine being forced to live in a concrete tank for your entire life, just so people could look at you?
+That’s what orcas held at SeaWorld and other marine parks go through.

 Jo-Anne McArthur | We Animals

-Life at a SeaWorld amusement park is miserable for all animals held captive there, but YOU can help them!
+Life at SeaWorld is miserable for all the animals held captive there, but YOU can help them!
 Never go to a marine park, and tell your friends to do the same.